 IFRS 10 Consolidated Financial Statements is effective for periods beginning on or after 1 January 2013.
 The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard replaces the part relating to the consolidated portion of IAS 27 Consolidated and Separate Financial Statements.
-New definition of control is included and a single control model that applies to all entities is introduced.
+A new definition of control is included and a single control model that applies to all entities is introduced.
+The model has been applied to the Bank.

 IFRS 11 Joint Arrangements is effective for periods beginning on or after 1 January 2013.
 The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard replaces IAS 31 Interests in Joint Ventures and SIC 13 Jointly-controlled Entities - Non-monetary Contributions by Venturers.
-The standard will have an impact on consolidated financial statements of the Bank, because not allowed proportionate method of consolidation.
+The standard has an impact on the consolidated financial statements of the Bank, because the proportionate method of consolidation is no longer permitted.

-IFRS 12 Disclosure of Interest in Other Entities is effective for periods beginning on or after 1 January 2014 with a possible early application.
+IFRS 12 Disclosure of Interest in Other Entities is effective for periods beginning on or after 1 January 2013.
+The standard was endorsed by the European Commission for use on or after 1 January 2014 with a possible early application.
 The standard includes all of the disclosure requirements that were included in IAS 27, IAS 28 and IAS 31.
-The entity will be required to disclose judgements made to determine whether it controls an entity.
+The entity is required to disclose judgements made to determine whether it controls an entity.